How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 You are more likely to control your hunger when you pre-plan your meals.
 Choosing your meals when you’re ravenous can lead to overeating.

-Knowing which meals to reach for makes you less likely to overeat.
+When you know which meals to reach for, you are less likely to overeat.
 At the same time, you increase your odds of dropping the weight.

 4. Fill Half Your Plate with Healthy Foods